 We’ll supply you with a checklist to go over with your mechanic as well as a list of spare parts that we carry and recommend.

 The reality is that most boats have some type of mechanical or electrical problem during the trip.
 Flotilla leaders are available to help troubleshoot problems, and we have practice obtaining parts in the most remote places along the Inside Passage.

 Story time!
-Last year, one boat had a fuel hose fail.
+One year a boat had a fuel hose fail.
 This was a proprietary part, and the local mechanics were not able to find a quick solution.
 We got involved and found the part (yeah, the only one in North America!) in Memphis, TN just before 5:00 p.m. on a weekday.
 We overnighted the part to the engine distributor in Vancouver, had it couriered to the Vancouver airport, and put it on the next Pacific Coastal flight to Bella Bella as cargo.
 Total down time was about 36 hours.

 Q: Are pets welcome?